kefohaine/kefoServer/README.md

 **[www.fxmq.net](https://www.fxmq.net/welcome) is the live demo**: the installed modules running on one box, built entirely from this repo.
 Fork it, run the installer, and the same board is yours — under your own domain, with no server but yours.

-## Why

-The point of the repo is that none of those doors needs a rented product: your files instead of Google/Dropbox, your mail instead of Gmail, your vault instead of a hosted password manager, your calls instead of Zoom.
-You become the admin — which is the honest price of owning the server.

-The upsides:
-- High efficiency & density
-- Maximum privacy & ownership
-- Streamlined Automation
-- Modular Setup

-Performance advisories:
-- Minimum/Recommended RAM: 4/8 GB
-- Minimum/Recommended Disk: 15/30 GB

 ## Install

 ```bash